-Bjorn David Hansen·Marketing operator + AI enablement builder
+Bjorn David Hansen·Forefront of AI marketing enablement

 Hi, I'm Bjorn.